After you donate:

 How often can I donate?

 Healthy individuals can donate whole blood every 8 weeks.
-Platelet donors become eligible after two weeks and plasma donors must wait 4 weeks to donate plasma again.
+Platelet donors become eligible after seven days and plasma donors must wait 4 weeks to donate plasma again.
 If you give a double red cell, you can donate in 16 weeks.
-Check your account to find your next eligibility date.
+Donors aged 17 and 18 can donate whole blood every 6 months.
+Check your donor portal to view your next eligibility date.

 Blood donors can log-in to their donor portal to see their Wellness Profile.
 Here you will see your cholesterol, blood pressure, temperature, pulse and hemoglobin results from your last donation.